Chicago Times

 In 1895, the Times became the Chicago Times-Herald after a merger with the Chicago Herald, a newspaper founded in 1881 by James W. Scott.
 After Scott's sudden death in the weeks following the merger, H. H. Kohlsaat took over the new paper.
-He changed its direction from a "democratic" publication to an "independent republican" one.
-It supported "sound money" policies (against free silver) in the 1896 election.
+He changed its direction from a "Democratic" publication to an "independent Republican" one.
+It supported "sound money" (pro-gold) policies (against free silver) in the 1896 election.

 Kohlsaat bought the Chicago Record from Chicago Daily News publisher Victor F. Lawson in 1901 and merged it with the Times-Herald to form the Chicago Record-Herald.
 Frank B. Noyes acquired an interest in the new newspaper at the time and served as publisher, with Kohlsaat as editor.